 Learning Objectives: The participant will learn new chemical and biochemical processes, product isolation, product characterization with analytical chemical/biochemical techniques, and determining product efficacy using antifungal and antimicrobial assays.
 The participant will be afforded the opportunity to present their research at professional conferences, peer-reviewed publication, and through interactions with academic and industrial collaborators.

 Mentor(s): The mentor for this opportunity is David Compton (email@example.com).
 If you have questions about the nature of the research please contact the mentor.

-Anticipated Appointment Start Date: Fall 2022.
+Anticipated Appointment Start Date: Spring/Summer 2023.
 Start date is flexible and will depend on a variety of factors.

 Appointment Length: The appointment will initially be for one year, but may be renewed an additional year upon recommendation of ARS and is contingent on the availability of funds.

 Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience, up to $66,214 (GS11-1).
 A health insurance allowance and an allowance for travel to scientific meeting to present research results will also be provided.
 Some relocation expenses may be reimbursed.

 Citizenship Requirements: This opportunity is available to U.S. citizens, Lawful Permanent Residents (LPR), and foreign nationals.
 Non-U.S. citizen applicants should refer to the Guidelines for Non-U.S. Citizens Details page of the program website for information about the valid immigration statuses that are acceptable for program participation.